OmidBadkoubeh/omidbadkoubeh.github.io/src/data/services/service-2/index.md

 category: 'services'
 title: 'Mobile Development'
 icon: 'mobile-alt'
-description: 'Develop your idea with new hybrid solutions like React Native and Flutter for best results on most platforms.'
+description: 'Develop your ideas with new hybrid solutions such as React Native and Flutter for best results on most platforms.'
 ---